raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 "DSOP" is used to mean DNS Stateful Operation.

-A DDSOP "Session" is established between two endpoints that acknowledge persistent DNS state via the exchange of DSOP messages over the connection.
+A DSOP "Session" is established between two endpoints that acknowledge persistent DNS state via the exchange of DSOP messages over the connection.
 This is distinct from, for example a DNS-over-TCP session as described in RC7766.